Arnavion/fac-rs/README.md

 If the config file doesn't exist, `fac` will create a default one with all the mods that are already installed in the game directory.

 You can maintain multiple config files with arbitrary names and choose which one to use with the `-c` parameter.
-For example, you might want to have a default `config.json` for one game, and a `config.bobangels.json` for another game.
-You can then use `fac update` when you want to play the first game, and `fac -c .../fac/config.bobangels.json update` when you want to play the second game.
+For example, you might want to have a default `config.json` for one save, and a `config.bobangels.json` for another save.
+You can then use `fac update` when you want to play the first save, and `fac -c config.bobangels.json update` when you want to play the second save.
 This is particularly useful for multiplayer games.

 You can get the mod names and versions from the https://mods.factorio.com website.
 Alterntively you can use `fac search` and `fac show`: